mitin001/blog/2025/10/04/freakonomics-2015-05-07-obesity.md

 # [When to Rob a Bank].
 05-07.
 Does Obesity Kill?

-This section of the last [Freakonomics] volume answered a question about obesity in the context of public health.
+This section of the last [Freakonomics](../../../2025/10/07/freakonomics-2015-when-to-rob-a-bank.md) volume answered a question about obesity in the context of public health.

-[Freakonomics]: ../../../series/freakonomics.md
 [When to Rob a Bank]: https://www.google.com/books/edition/When_to_Rob_a_Bank/2lidBAAAQBAJ

 ## Why is one individual's obesity a concern of the public at large?